-- Land, buildings, space, or the rental thereof.
-[Note: Leases for office space off the Capitol grounds must be reviewed by the Office of the Attorney General and approved by OMB Facility Management, N.D.C.C. § 54-21-24.1 and OMB Facility Procedures to Complete a State Office Lease and OMB Leasing State Office Space and OMB Fiscal Policy 109]. - Telephone and telegraph service and electrical light and power services. - Public books, maps, periodicals, and technical pamphlets. - Department of transportation materials, equipment, and supplies in accordance with section 24-02-16. - Procurements by the industrial commission for energy-related programs under chapters 17-05, 54-17.5, 54-17.6, 54-17.7, and 54-63 and under those statutes in title 38 authorizing the industrial commission to perform well and hole pluggings, reclamation work, equipment removal, leak prevention, and similar work. - Services for the maintenance or servicing of equipment by the manufacturer or authorized servicing agent of that equipment when the maintenance or servicing can best be performed by the manufacturer or authorized service agent, or when such a contract would otherwise be advantageous to the state. - Emergency purchases.
-See Chapter 8 of this manual. - Goods and services costing less than a specified amount as determined by written directive by the director of the office of management and budget. - Specified goods and services as determined by written directive by the director of the office of management and budget. - Employee benefit services, trust-related services, and investment management services obtained by an agency with a fiduciary responsibility regarding those services.
+- 1. Land, buildings, space, or the rental thereof, in accordance with section 54-21-24.1 and 54-44.1-16. - Leases for office space off the Capitol grounds must be reviewed by the Office of the Attorney General and approved by OMB Facility Management (N.D.C.C. § 54-21-24.1). - See OMB Leasing State Office Space and OMB Fiscal Policy 109. - N.D.C.C.
+54-44.1-16 requires OMB to complete a cost-benefit analysis for each new building construction project included in budget requests submitted by state agencies, departments, and institutions.
+The law requires OMB to obtain assistance from NDIT regarding technology costs and savings involved. - 2.
+Telephone and telegraph service and electrical light and power services. - 3.
+Public books, maps, periodicals, resource materials, and technical pamphlets.

+- 4. Department of transportation materials, equipment, and supplies in accordance with section 24-02-16. - 5.
+Energy-related procurements by the industrial commission for programs under chapters 17-05, 54-17.5, 54-17.6, 54-17.7, and 54-63 and under those statutes in title 38 authorizing the industrial commission to perform well and hole pluggings, reclamation work, equipment removal, leak prevention, and similar work. - 6.
+Services for the maintenance or servicing of equipment by the manufacturer or authorized servicing agent of that equipment when the maintenance or servicing can best be performed by the manufacturer or authorized service agent, or when such a contract would otherwise be advantageous to the state. - 7.
+Emergency purchases.
+See Chapter 8 of this manual. - 8.
+Goods and services costing less than a specified amount as determined by written directive by the director of the office of management and budget. - 9.
+Specified goods and services as determined by written directive by the director of the office of management and budget. - 10.
+Employee benefit services, trust-related services, and investment management services obtained by an agency with a fiduciary responsibility regarding those services.
+Nothing in this subsection may be construed to allow an agency to create or renew a contract perpetually and without limitation. - 11.
+Services to extract, tow, store, and dispose or abandoned or submerged vehicles as defined in chapter 23.1-15. - 12.
+Contracts by the agriculture commissioner for agricultural market news services under cooperative agreements with the United States department of agriculture, ombudsment for pipeline restoration under section 4.1-01-17, environmental impact mitigation services under section 4.1-01-21.1, ombudsmen for wind property issues under section 4.1-01-23, weed control inspection agents under section 4.1-14-02, and hemp testing under section 4.1-18.1-04.2. - 13.
+Contracts by the state auditor for audits of computer systems under section 54-10-29. - 14.
+Contracts by the attorney general with experts under section 10-33-145. - 15.
+Contracts by the department of health and human services for mental health and suicide prevention training programs, brain injury informal supports, and other training and related materials for individuals receiving assistance or services and employees, contractors or professionals providing assistance or services under programs administered by or under the supervision and direction of the department of health and human services. - 16.
+Expenditures by a state agency or institution for direct medial placement, including a billboard or signage, with a newspaper or newspaper industry association, magazine or other publication, radio or television station, digital media provider, or venue.